 Mitigation strategies are highly context-dependent (Komoroske, 2015; Hall, 2000) and span a wide range of options (Squires, 2021).
 Regulatory approaches include time–area closures, limits on vessel size or trip length, and dynamic ocean management techniques that adjust spatial or temporal access in near real-time (Squires, 2021).
 These measures aim to reduce fishing effort in scenarios where bycatch is most likely or most harmful.
 At the other end of the spectrum are technological interventions that improve targeting without necessarily reducing effort such as the Nordmøre grids used in shrimp trawls (Graham, 2006) or salmon excluder devices used in the Alaska walleye pollock trawl fleet (NPFMC, 2022).
 Finally, there are process-based adaptations that seek to reduce bycatch through changes in fishing behavior.
 These can involve shifting the time of day that fishing occurs (Hall, 2000; Squires, 2021), using experience-based knowledge to avoid areas of high bycatch likelihood, or modifying gear deployment patterns to identify safer fishing zones before committing fully (Squires, 2021).

-Several of these strategies are already at use in one of the most significant fisheries in Alaska – the walleye pollock (Gadus chalcogrammus) fishery (NPFMC, 2022).
+Bycatch mitigation strategies are already at use in one of the most significant fisheries in Alaska – the walleye pollock (Gadus chalcogrammus) fishery (NPFMC, 2022).
 The walleye pollock fishery is the largest in the United States by volume (NPFMC, 2022) with the retained 2020 pollock catch in the GOA alone totaling 107,000 metric tons and valued at $70.6 million at first whole sale (Monnahan, 2021).
-Within this fishery, Chinook salmon (Oncorhynchus tshawytscha) are classified as a prohibited species catch (PSC), meaning their incidental capture is strictly regulated (NPFMC, 2022).
-Chinook limits are set at 18,316 fish for the Central GOA and 6,684 for the Western GOA, (Amendment 93) with limited provisions for reallocation of unused PSC between sectors (Amendment 103) (NPFMC, 2024).
-Once these limits are reached the fishery is shut down regardless of the remaining total allowable catch (NPFMC, 2024).
-To enforce these rules, 100% observer coverage is mandated on all vessels within the pollock fishery, ensuring compliance and accurate monitoring of bycatch levels (NPFMC, 2024).
+Within this fishery, Chinook salmon (Oncorhynchus tshawytscha) are classified as a prohibited species catch (PSC), meaning their incidental capture is strictly regulated and once caps are met fishery is shut down regardless of the remaining total allowable catch (NPFMC, 2024).

 Efforts to reduce Chinook salmon bycatch in the pollock fishery fall into several of the categories listed above, including fixed closure areas, short-term closures in high-bycatch zones, and salmon bycatch excluders in trawl nets (NPFMC, 2022).
 However, it has been shown that one of the more effective methods reducing salmon bycatch has been cooperative data-sharing amongst the fishers themselves (NPMFC, 2022).
-In line with this, providing the industry with models that incorporate the best scientific data on depth occupancy would offer another valuable resource for further refining bycatch avoidance strategies. ….
+In line with this, providing the industry with models that incorporate the best scientific data on depth occupancy would offer another valuable resource for further refining bycatch avoidance strategies.

+I think after this paragraph; the structure should follow.

+Insights into the behaviors and overlap between target species and bycatch species has the potential to significantly mitigate… (cite other work looking at albatross, turtles, ect.).
+For example, while Chinook salmon and walleye Pollock have overlapping ranges, past research had provided evidence differences in habitat and behavior preferences.
+Then go what is known about Chinook and Pollock distribution and behavior….

 Depth here is selected as of particular interest as Chinook salmon and walleye pollock occupy overlapping ranges but do not necessarily use the water column in the same way.
 Pollock are found from the seafloor to midwater and near-surface depths, with most catches occurring between 50 and 300 meters using pelagic trawls (ADFG, 2025), a distribution which overlaps with the 0–500 meter range observed from Chinook salmon in tagging studies (Courtney, 2019).
-However, within these ranges both Pollock and Chinook show different and dynamic behaviors.